chalk-ai/examples/12_model/README.md

 ## 2. OpenAI

-Chalk also makes it easy to integrate third party models, such as ChatGPT, into your resolvers.
+Chalk also makes it easy to integrate third party models, like ChatGPT, into your resolvers.
 In the following example, we use the OpenAI GPT-3 model to answer questions about our Users.

 Additionally, since our questions are often repeated, we cache the results of the queries,